Mellon Distinguished Visiting Artist at the MIT Center for Art, Science & Technology

 Maya Beiser is a “cello goddess” — The New Yorker

-Cellist Maya Beiser is the 2016-18 Mellon Distinguished Visiting Artist at the MIT Center for Art, Science & Technology.
-Her intensive two-year residency will feature a world premiere concert of a new arrangement by composer Evan Ziporyn in March 2017.
-Beiser will also perform new and newly arranged works in fall 2017.
+Cellist Maya Beiser is the 2016–18 Mellon Distinguished Visiting Artist at the MIT Center for Art, Science & Technology (CAST).
+Her intensive two-year residency featured a world premiere concert of a new arrangement of David Bowie’s Blackstar by composer Evan Ziporyn in March 2017.
+Beiser will also perform on campus in the fall of 2017.

-Maya Beiser, Mellon Distinguished Visiting Artist at MIT CAST, cellist and producer, defies categories while passionately forging a career path through uncharted territories.
+The Mellon Distinguished Visiting Artist at MIT CAST, a cellist and a producer, Beiser defies categories while passionately forging a career path through uncharted territories.
 She has dedicated her work to reinventing solo cello performance in the mainstream classical arena.
 The Boston Globe declares, “With virtuoso chops, rock-star charisma, and an appetite for pushing her instrument to the edge of avant-garde adventurousness, Maya Beiser is the post-modern diva of the cello,” while Rolling Stone calls her a “cello rock star.”

 Beiser’s 2011 TEDtalk has been watched by close to one million people and translated to 32 languages.
-She has performed her latest critically acclaimed multimedia production, All Vows, at the Yerba Buena Center for the Arts, BAM Next Wave, and London’s Barbican among other major venues.
+She has performed her latest critically acclaimed multimedia production, All Vows, at the Yerba Buena Center for the Arts in San Francisco, BAM Next Wave in Brooklyn and the Barbican Centre in London, among other major venues.
 Her latest album, TranceClassical, released July 2016, debuted at No. 1 on the Apple Music classical chart.